-Biotechnology & Electron Microscopy Program Cluster Center for Agriscience and Technologies
+Biotechnology & Electron Microscopy Program Cluster

 For information call: (608) 246-6204, (608) 243-4307 or (800) 322-6282 Ext.
 6204 or 4307

 The Biotechnology Laboratory Technician Program emphasizes skills necessary for entry-level employment in bioscience laboratories.
 The program focuses on techniques basic to the commercial development of products from biological systems.
 Students acquire proficiency in laboratory skills, effective communications and employment skills.
 Individuals who like the challenge of laboratory work are encouraged to apply.